Crinum

 Crinum is a genus of about 180 species of perennial plants that have large showy flowers on leafless stems, and develop from bulbs.
 They are found in seasonally moist areas, including marshes, swamps, depressions and along the sides of streams and lakes in tropical and subtropical areas worldwide.

 Description

-Crinum leaves are basal, typically long and strap-shaped, with colors ranging from light green to green.
+Vegetative characteristics

+Crinum are bulbous perennial herbs with tunicate bulbs and basal, glabrous, annual to perennial leaves.
+These bulbs can be very large.
+A species which Chitendon and Synge list as Crinum crassipes (a synonym of Crinum variabile) can have a bulb 0.9 m high and 25 cm thick., exceeded only by Worsleya procera.

+Generative characteristics

+The bisexual, sessile or pedicellate, zygomorphic or actinomorphic flowers are borne one umbellate or solitary inflorescences with solid scapes.

+Cytology

-Cytological studies have shown some 27 species of Crinum to be diploid with a normal chromosome count of 2n = 22.
+Cytological studies have shown that 27 species of Crinum are diploid, having a typical chromosome count of 2n = 22.
 Abilio Fernandes found that the Orange River Crinum bulbispermum had a count of 2n = 66, and some desert Crinum macowanii 2n = 44.
 These polyploid species produce seeds that are often parthenogenetic triploid or diploids, lack vigour and seldom grow to mature plants.

 Taxonomy

+It was published by Carl Linnaeus in 1753.
+The lectotype Crinum americanum L. was designated in 1923.

+Species

 As of July 2014, the World Checklist of Selected Plant Families lists 105 species of Crinum.
 Amongst these are: